mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - click left and right arrows in popup to move to previous and next matches
 - search results are live and update as files are modified
+- press up and down arrows to navigate to previous searches

 ## Selection